 5 tips on how to get the most design for your money

-When buying a service, you may be used to choosing the cheapest and then taking care throughout the process to ensure that the job is done well enough.
-When you buy design , it's quite the opposite.
-You have to make sure to choose the best supplier and then give them room to solve the task.
-This is how you get the best visual identity.
+When buying a service, you might be used to choosing the cheapest option and then paying attention throughout the process to ensure the job is done well enough.
+When buying design, it's the complete opposite.
+You need to make sure you choose the best provider and then give them the space to do the job.
+That's how you get the best visual identity.

-Here are five tips to get the most out of your money when buying design and visual identities:
+Here are five tips to get the most out of your money when purchasing design and visual identities:

 1. Choose the right agency/designer